PETA Praises Patties That Make Cows Happy

 Images of the award-winning veggie burgers are available upon request.
 These restaurants will all receive framed certificates.

-“It’s so easy to save to cows—who feel joy, love, pain, and fear just as humans, cats, dogs, and other animals do—by leaving them off our plates,” says PETA Senior Vice President Jason Baker.
+“It’s so easy to spare cows—who feel joy, love, pain, and fear just as humans, cats, dogs, and other animals do—by leaving them off our plates,” says PETA Senior Vice President Jason Baker.
 “With so many delicious veggie burgers to choose from in restaurants across Indonesia, it’s clear that vegan eating is skyrocketing in popularity.”

 Every person who goes vegan saves the lives of nearly 200 animals each year.
 Going meat-free protects human health, too: Like swine flu, bird flu, and SARS, COVID-19 has been linked to eating animals—and so have heart disease, diabetes, strokes, and cancer.